vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > That *at the name of Jesus every knee should bow*, of things in heaven, and things in earth, and things under the earth; and that *every tongue should confess that Jesus Christ is Lord*, to the glory of God the Father.
 {% ct 'Philippians 2:10-11' %}

-All the wicked, including Satan—the original instigator of the long rebellion against God’s government—and his angels, bow before God as they acknowledge that He has been fair, just, and longsuffering.
-This acknowledgment settles the great controversy between good and evil, and it will be safe to eliminate sin and those who chose to cling to it.
+All the lost—including Satan, the original instigator of the long rebellion against God’s government—and his angels bow before God in acknowledgment that He has been perfectly just yet merciful, fair yet loving.
+All present—the saved and the lost, the fallen and unfallen angels, and even Satan himself—realize there was no justification or excuse for sin, and their confession settles the great controversy between good and evil in the minds of all, bringing it to a close.
+The universe can now be safely cleansed of the virus of sin, including all who, regrettably, chose to persistently cling to it.

 ## What happens to them?